LaPorte County Parks

-Potentially serving thousands of students throughout the county, the department is committed to quality environmental education that provides our children with the tools to better care for the earth.
+The Parks Department serves thousands of students throughout the county and is committed to quality environmental education that provides our children with the tools to better care for the earth.

-Call the Luhr Park Nature Center at (219) 324-5855.
-Call at least two weeks prior to the date of your planned visit.
+Program Scheduling: Call the Luhr Park Nature Center at (219) 324-5855.
 Programs are available Monday through Thursday at Luhr County Park, Bluhm County Park, Red Mill County Park, or Creek Ridge County Park.

 When you call to schedule your program tell us: